qwezey/typescript/README.md

 # QweZey's TypeScript Configuration

 This project provides an opinionated and strict ESLint, Prettier, and TypeScript configuration.
-It's designed for the latest LTS version of Node.js (currently 22.x.x) and comes with a simple setup command to get you started quickly.
+It's designed for the Node.js 24 and comes with a simple setup command to get you started quickly.

 ## Features